arnog/tecendil-js/modes/README.md

 your keyboard.

-A more recent Unicode encoding [2] has also been proposed, but it has not been formalized yet and there several variants of it in use.
+A more recent Unicode encoding [2] has also been proposed, but it has not been formalized yet and there are several variants of it in use.
 Most of the characters in this encoding cannot readily be typed on keyboards, i.e. <kbd></kbd>.

 Therefore, it is generally quite tricky to get Tengwar to display correctly in